 There are three main methods that professionals use to get rid of bed bugs – heat treatments, chemical sprays and dry steaming.

-This is the cheapest type of treatment, and the one you’ll be most likely to use if doing this as a DIY project.
-Chemicals are applied to the affected areas, including the seams and joins on your mattress, so you are generally fine to sleep on them the same evening.
+This is the cheapest type of treatment and the one you’ll be most likely to use if doing this as a DIY project.
+Chemicals are applied to the affected areas, including the seams and joints on your mattress, so you are generally fine to sleep on them the same evening.
 Due to the chemicals, this is not a safe option if you have pets or fish.

 High heat washing

-The cost of bed bug removal is firstly based on the type of treatment, as shown above.
+The cost of bed bug removal is based on the treatment type, as shown above.
 You’ll also need to consider:

-- Location: Specialists in London and the South of England tend to charge a higher cost for bed bug treatment than other areas.
+- Location: Pest control specialists in London and the South of England tend to charge a higher cost for bed bug treatment than other areas

 Can I treat bed bugs myself?